Upgrade Replicated Databases

 Subscriber version depends on the type of publication:

 A Subscriber to a transactional publication can be any version within two versions of the Publisher version.
-For example: a SQL Server 2012 Publisher can have Subscribers running SQL Server 2005, SQL Server 2008 (including SQL Server 2008 R2), or SQL Server 2012; and a SQL Server 2016 Publisher can have Subscribers running SQL Server 2005, SQL Server 2008 (including SQL Server 2008 R2), or SQL Server 2012.
+For example: a SQL Server 2005 Publisher can have Subscribers running SQL Server 2005, SQL Server 2008 (including SQL Server 2008 R2), or SQL Server 2012; and a SQL Server 2012 Publisher can have Subscribers running SQL Server 2005, SQL Server 2008 (including SQL Server 2008 R2), or SQL Server 2012.

 A Subscriber to a merge publication can be any version less than or equal to the Publisher version.

-This article is available in the Setup Help documentation and in SQL Server Books Online. article links that appear as bold text in the Setup Help documentation refer to articles that are only available in Books Online.
-You can design an upgrade strategy for the Publisher, Subscriber and Distributor using the options outlined in this post.
+This topic is available in the Setup Help documentation and in SQL Server Books Online.
+Topic links that appear as bold text in the Setup Help documentation refer to topics that are only available in Books Online.

 Run the Log Reader Agent for Transactional Replication Before Upgrade

-Before you upgrade SQL Server, you must make sure that all committed transactions from published tables have been processed by the Log Reader Agent.
+Before you upgrade to SQL Server 2012, you must make sure that all committed transactions from published tables have been processed by the Log Reader Agent.
 To make sure that all transactions have been processed, perform the following steps for each database that contains transactional publications:

 Make sure that the Log Reader Agent is running for the database.
 By default, the agent runs continuously.